About Yamanaka Shikki (山中漆器)

 Photo courtesy of the Yamanaka Lacquerware Cooperative Association

-The wood lathe carving technique was handed down to the people of Yamanaka Onsen.
-In the Edo period (1603-1868), following the marron color, vermilion-tame colored lacquerware was created.
-In the middle Edo period, master craftsmen were invited from Aizu (Fukushima Prefecture), Kyoto, Kanazawa (Ishikawa Prefecture), and all over the country, the techniques of maki-e were refined making tea ceremony utensils, the foundation of today's Yamanaka lacquerware was laid.
+The wood lathe carving technique was handed down to the artisans of Yamanaka Onsen, who continued to develop their craft over the years.
+During the Edo period (1603-1868), the artisans began creating vermilion-tame colored lacquerware, following the popular marron color of the time.
+As the popularity of Yamanaka lacquerware grew, master craftsmen from Aizu (Fukushima Prefecture), Kyoto, Kanazawa (Ishikawa Prefecture), and all over Japan were invited to refine the techniques of maki-e and create tea ceremony utensils, laying the foundation for the Yamanaka lacquerware of today.

-In the late Edo period, Minoya Heibei (蓑屋平兵衛), who showed his superior skills in the field of wood lathe carving, invented the "thread hiki" (fine grooves) technique, which enhanced the characteristics of Yamanaka lacquerware to stand out from the rest.
-And from then on, the decoration carving techniques using wood lathe were developed.
+In the late Edo period, Minoya Heibei (蓑屋平兵衛), a skilled wood lathe carver, invented the "thread hiki" technique, which enhanced the unique characteristics of Yamanaka lacquerware and distinguished it from other lacquerware.
+This led to the development of new decoration carving techniques using wood lathe.

-Currently, at Yamanaka Onsen, there is an institute called, Ishikawa Prefectural Institute for Yamanaka Lacquerware, where they teach wood lathe carving technique with lacquer manufacturing skills since 1997, which is unique and one of a kind public institute in Japan.
-Faculty members include current Living National Treasures such as Ryozo Kawagita (川北 良三) in Woodworking, Koichi Nakano (中野 孝一) in Maki-e and Fumio Mae (前 史雄) in Chinkin and there are many other master craftsmen following them in the industry as faculties.
+Today, Yamanaka Onsen is home to the Ishikawa Prefectural Institute for Yamanaka Lacquerware, a unique public institution that has been teaching wood lathe carving techniques and lacquer manufacturing skills since 1997.
+The faculty members include current Living National Treasures such as Ryozo Kawagita (川北 良三) in Woodworking, Koichi Nakano (中野 孝一) in Maki-e, and Fumio Mae (前 史雄) in Chinkin, as well as many other master craftsmen who continue to lead the industry.

 <About Yamanaka Onsen >